Clients

 Keep Track of Your Health and Fitness Success

-Another underestimated, yet super-simple tool for success: Track your progress with an app like the free Thesis Fitness App or a handy, inexpensive little notebook to visually see and remember your progress.
-For example, you could write down, “Friday: walked for 20 minutes in the morning, reached 4,500 steps,” or “Thursday: went to the gym for 1 hour, cycled, used weights, and stretched.”
+Track your progress with an app like the free Thesis Fitness App or a notebook to visually see your progress.
+For example, write down, “Friday: walked for 20 minutes in the morning,” or “Thursday: went to the gym for 1 hour.”

-This straightforward tool for success and motivation may only take a minute or two a day, yet could be one of the most important habits to build long-lasting, life-long fitness and improved health.
-“Maintaining a fitness journal can be one of the most impactful things you can do for your own training,” Men’s Health Magazine tells us.
+This straightforward tool may only take a minute or two a day, yet it is one of the most important habits for life-long fitness.
+“Maintaining a fitness journal can be one of the most impactful things you can do,” says Men’s Health Magazine.

-Making a note of when you took the concrete steps towards your goal can feel like a small win, carving out the path to continuous success.
-With positive momentum, you’re more likely to repeat the routine and keep at your actionable steps towards your goal.
+Making a note of concrete steps can feel like a small win, carving out the path to continuous success.
+With positive momentum, you’re more likely to repeat the routine and keep at your actionable steps.

 Celebrate the Progress!